cqudefus/bible-cqudefus/blog/2021-08-26-welcome/index.md

 The blog supports tags as well!

 **And if you don't want a blog**: just delete this directory, and use `blog: false` in your Docusaurus config.

+We as a team shouw sdf I do not idea how to go about this me me me uthini liyolo the code on this is making me angry because i dont know to spell

+Help me please when it comes to spelling because i cant spell for jack.